TortCode/ConquidPy/README.md

 # ConquidPy
-A Python port of a grid-based game created by Pqvqn
+A Python port in Tkinter of a grid-based game created by @Pqvqn

 ## Controls
 ## Game Customization